changhae-kim/ImpLearn/jp-2024-05331h/README.md

 ## Caveats

-In principle, you might expect to reproduce the "exact same" outputs as the manuscript jp-2024-05331h.
+In principle, you might expect to reproduce the "exact same" outputs as https://doi.org/10.1021/acs.jpcc.4c05331.
 Here, we are not concerned about the physics, which should be reproducible anytime anywhere, but we mean the computation: sampling the exact same set of sites in the exact same order.
 In practice, we expect your sampled sites to deviate after a few iterations.
 These are the reasons.

 * The RNGs in the scripts use a hard-coded seed, so the scripts reproduce the same behaviors each time.
 However, CREST uses a new random seed each time, finding different candidate conformers.